Gdoc/Admin

 What share of each country is forested?

-This interactive map shows the share of total land area that is covered by forest.
+This interactive map shows the share of the total land area that is covered by forest.

 Total forest area by country

-Russia is home to the largest area of forest – 815 million hectares.
+Russia is home to the largest area of forest – over 800 million hectares.

-Brazil, the United States, Canada, China, Australia, and the Democratic Republic of Congo also have a largest forest area – more than 100 million hectares each.
+Brazil, the United States, Canada, China, Australia, and the Democratic Republic of Congo also have large areas of forested land – more than 100 million hectares each.

 What share of the world’s forests does each country have?